RobertASmith/About_me/README.md

 **Introduction to R** (finished) - [link](https://github.com/RobertASmith/Intro_to_R)

-Covering the basics of R with a particular focus on health data.
+Work with Paul Schneider, Naomi Gibbs, Amy Chang, Sarah Bates & Thomas Bayley covering the basics of R with a particular focus on health data.
 This course ran in December 2019.
 It is due to be run again in May 2021.

 **Intermediate R** (in progress) - [link](https://github.com/RobertASmith/Intermediate_R)

+Work with Paul Schneider in progress.

 **Shiny for Health Economics** (submitted) - [link](https://github.com/RobertASmith/healthecon_shiny)

-Course in progress.
+Course in progress (with Paul Schneider).
 The paper for this course is published [here](https://wellcomeopenresearch.org/articles/5-69). it outlines a simple method by which a user interface can be created for a health economic evaluation model constructed in R. Using this method it is possible to create a simple but professional looking user interface in hours at no additional expense.

 **Git for Health Economics** (in progress) - [link](https://github.com/RobertASmith/teachGit)

+Course at early stages.